-The umask() function shall set the process' file mode creation mask to cmask and return the previous value of the mask.
+The umask() function shall set the file mode creation mask of the process to cmask and return the previous value of the mask.
 Only the file permission bits of cmask (see <sys/stat.h>) are used; the meaning of the other bits is implementation-defined.

-The process' file mode creation mask is used to turn off permission bits in the mode argument supplied during calls to the following functions:
+The file mode creation mask of the process is used to turn off permission bits in the mode argument supplied during calls to the following functions:

 Bit positions that are set in cmask are cleared in the mode of the created file.

 The file permission bits in the value returned by umask() shall be the previous value of the file mode creation mask.
 The state of any other bits in that value is unspecified, except that a subsequent call to umask() with the returned value as cmask shall leave the state of the mask the same as its state before the first call, including any unspecified use of those bits.

 No errors are defined.

 Unsigned argument and return types for umask() were proposed.
 The return type and the argument were both changed to mode_t.

 Historical implementations have made use of additional bits in cmask for their implementation-defined purposes.
 The addition of the text that the meaning of other bits of the field is implementation-defined permits these implementations to conform to this volume of POSIX.1-2008.

 creat , exec , mkdir , mkfifo , mknod , mq_open , open , sem_open